2014 Raincoast Re-Skilling Festival

 Tofino Botanical Gardens

 The Raincoast Re-skilling Festival is designed to provide local residents with the skills to begin the transition away from a globalized, fossil-fuel dependent community towards a more localized, self-reliant community.
-This year's re-skilling lineup includes seven very different presentations - attend as many as you can!
+This year's re-skilling lineup included seven very different presentations that were well-attended.

 10am Wilderness Safety & Survival (Francis Bruhwiler)

 2pm Building Tiny Homes (Phil Reimers)